 The first central heating system that is still used in homes today was created in 1919 by Alice Parker.
 This system allows homeowners to regulate the temperature in their homes in a very efficient manner.
 Parker’s invention eventually led to the development of the first electric fan that was powered by coal.
 Combining the unit with ductwork, the first distributed forced air wall furnace was invented.

-Today, you have a wide range of modern furnace options to choose from, including those powered by electric, gas, propane, and even oil.
+Today, you have a wide range of modern furnace options to choose from when you are looking to upgrade or install a new unit, including those powered by electric, gas, propane, and even oil.
 There are also geothermal technologies to take advantage of.
 Contact Controlled Climate Services today to learn more about efficiently heating your home with the latest technology.